-Sociology, 6th edition.
-Paradigm Publishers, 2011.
-NEW EDITION FOR FALL, 2011 CLASSES!
-A new edition of this introductory sociology textbook, co-authored with Professor Michael Flota of Daytona State, is now available!
-More info on this book here
+Sociology, 7th edition.
+Paradigm Publishers, 2018.
+We are pleased to announce that, as of October, 2017, the seventh edition of this introductory sociology textbook, co-authored with Professor Michael Flota of Daytona State, is now available!
+More info on this book here.

 Majority Minority Relations, 6th edition.
-Prentice Hall, 2010.
-NEW EDITION NOW AVAILABLE!
-The 6th edition is now available - suitable for courses in race and ethnic relations and similar topics.
+Prentice Hall, 2010/2012.
+The 6th edition, updated for the 2010 Census in 2012, remains available - this book is suitable for courses in race and ethnic relations and similar topics.
 For more information contact your Prentice Hall representative or visit the Prentice Hall Web site.

 Earthquake Fears, Predictions, and Preparations in Mid-America.
 (Hardcover and Paperback Editions).
 Southern Illinois University Press, 1998.

 All of these books are available through the major online booksellers.
-This includes both the sixth edition of Majority-Minority Relations and the new sixth edition of Sociology.
+This includes both the sixth edition of Majority-Minority Relations and the seventh edition of Sociology.

 I am also available as a speaker.
-In the last several years I have delivered keynote or other major addresses to the following groups:
+I have delivered keynote or other major addresses to the following groups:

 European Forum for Migration Studies, TransAtlantic Discourse on Migration, Berlin, Nuremberg, and Munich, Germany (I spoke to this group in Germany on 3 different occasions, including one keynote address.).